Cigar2/Agar.io-Protocol/protocol_modern.md

 # Update history

+### Revision 3 @ 2019-06-03

+- Moved flags AC, UC, EC, RC by one bit
+- Added the `Clear visible cells and leaderboard` flag

-### Revision 2
+### Revision 2 @ 2018-11-12

-- Moved flags AC, UC, EC, RC by one bit.
+- Moved flags AC, UC, EC, RC by one bit
-- Added the `Clear visible cells and leaderboard` flag.
+- Added the `Clear visible cells and leaderboard` flag

+### Revision 1 @ 2018-08-25

+- Initial